QuiqueCrespo/ComputationalLogic/prolexa/prolog/Report.md

 peter is human; peter is genius; geniuses win prizes; therefore some humans win prizes
 ```

-We can therefore see the program works with the two types of existential reasoning mentioned above.
+We can therefore see the program is able to perform existential reasoning.

 # Negation